wwn1233/A-Lightwe-Classification-Project-based-on-PyTorch/Readme.md

 ﻿# A lightweight project for classification problem and bag of tricks are employed for better performance
 ### Weinong Wang, weinong.wang@hotmail.com

+# News
+2019.05.11 add support for cifar and fashionmnist dataset

 # Requirements

 Trained and Tested on Python3.6